lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

     - using mapper factories when creating a bean from more than one source bean
     - etc.

-To my knowledge, there is no such framework at the moment except [DAMapping](https://github.com/lesaint/damapping) which is at an early stage of developement.
+To my knowledge, there is no such framework at the moment except [DAMapping](https://github.com/lesaint/damapping) which is at an early stage of development.

 ## Bean Mapping Code Generator